Preschool | Nonsectarian | 105 students |

-Hunt Ridge Montessori School is a preschool located in Fairfield, Connecticut.
+Fairfield's Hunt Ridge Montessori School is a preschool that enrolls 105 students.
 It accepts 3 to 6 year olds.

 The school community has reviewed this preschool and given it an average rating of 4 out of 5 stars.